sdercolin/vlabeler/readme/plugin-development.md

 ## Batch Edit (Macro) Scripts

-A plugin with `macro` type is executed by an item in menu `Tools` -> `Batch Edit`.
+A plugin with `macro` type is executed by an item in the menu `Tools` -> `Batch Edit`.
 It is only available when editing a project.

-Basically it takes a list of entry objects and edits them, then sets the result to the `output` list.
+Basically, it takes a list of entry objects and edits them, then sets the result to the `output` list.

 ### Input